Hiking the W Trek in Torres del Paine, Chile

 Crossing into Chile: The W Trek

 The next phase of hiking in Patagonia involved crossing the border into Chile to hike in Torres del Paine National Park.
-I had originally hoped to complete the longer O Trek circuit, which is approximately 110–130 km over 7 to 9 days, looping around the entire park.
+I had originally hoped to complete the longer O Trek circuit, which is approximately 110 to 130 km over 7 to 9 days, looping around the entire park.
 Due to planning constraints, I opted for the shorter W Trek which covers a portion of the O Trek.

 Day 1: Base of the Towers (Mirador Las Torres Base)